IBI Group: HotSpot

-IBI Group acquired mobility solutions provider HotSpot in June 2022 for $5.74 million.
+IBI Group acquired HotSpot in June 2022 for $5.74 million.
 Founded in 2013, HotSpot allows users to pay for municipal parking from their phones, or pay for and receive real-time updates about bus services, as well as order and pay for taxis.
-In a press release published on June 1, 2022 IBI Group noted that the HotSpot would "enhance IBI’s existing traveller information solutions, which have already been deployed in South Africa, North America, and the UK" with CEO Scott Stewart adding that "HotSpot’s proven technology in Canada and inroads into the U.S. will strengthen our market portfolio of smart city solutions and support our strategic expansion goals in the U.S."

 CurbIQ

 CurbIQ is IBI Group's curbside management tool intended to allow municipalities and mobility companies to manage curbside operations by digitizing their regulation.
 It was created as a result of IBI Group's Curbside Management Strategy created for the City of Toronto for the 2015 Pan American and Parapan American Games.